jpangamarca/primefaces-spotlight-trouble/README.md

 # primefaces-spotlight-trouble

-Demo for problems found with Primefaces' Spotlight component.
+Demo for problems I'm having when using Primefaces' p:spotlight.